puma/puma/DEPLOYMENT.md

 ## Single vs Cluster mode

-Puma was originally concieved as a thread-only webserver, but grew the ability to also use processes in version 2.
+Puma was originally conceived as a thread-only webserver, but grew the ability to also use processes in version 2.

 Here are some rules of thumb: